Prehistoric Civilizations: Egyptians, Sumerians, and the Ubaid People

 Geologists speculate that many sudden releases occurred during the time the glaciers receded and according to the ancient Egyptians, one of these “floods” happened in “a day and a night.”

-I am becoming more convinced that the history of the human race is missing a very large part.
+I am becoming more convinced that the history of humanity is missing an enormous part.
 That we lost more than initially believed with the great flood and that the melting of the ice age glaciers caused massive floods and the demise of the ancient civilizations.
 Along with the loss of ancient civilizations, we lost untold knowledge about the world.

 We have many myths that talk of strange people, and in my next post, I will discuss who these ancient civilizations might have been.

 Picture Source: Public Domain 1923

 If you would like to review my previous two posts related to this subject, you can access them using the links below.